jbiason/blog/content/projects/iridium.md

 - `<Tab>` jumps between results and query.
 - Save queries?
+   - Could save and load files, the are pure text anyway...
 - How does one disconnect/return to server list?
 - VIM-like keybinds, maybe?
 - Replace commands like `\dt` with `show tables` (accept both)